d-flood/Apatosaurus/README.md

 # Apatosaurus

-I'm still waiting on a better name (it's a play on 'apparatus').
+I'm still waiting on a better name.
 This is the open source rewrite of [Apparatus Explorer](https://www.apparatusexplorer.com/).

 At this stage I am merely creating the basic data models.